DigitalPublishingToolkit/TOD18-Geoblocking/md/07TrimbleGeoblockingandEvasion.md

-*average* users from accessing protected content.[^04TrimbleGeoblockingandEvasion_18] The U.S. District Court for the Northern District of California rejected an argument proposing that a measure not be considered effective if tools to circumvent the measure are “widely available on the Internet.”[^04TrimbleGeoblockingandEvasion_19] The court said that the argument is “equivalent to a claim that, since it is easy to find skeleton keys on the black market, a deadbolt is not an effective lock to a door.”[^04TrimbleGeoblockingandEvasion_20]
+*average* users from accessing protected content.[^04TrimbleGeoblockingandEvasion_18] The U.S. District Court for the Northern District of California rejected an argument proposing that a measure not be considered effective if tools to circumvent the measure are 'widely available on the Internet.'[^04TrimbleGeoblockingandEvasion_19] The court said that the argument is 'equivalent to a claim that, since it is easy to find skeleton keys on the black market, a deadbolt is not an effective lock to a door.'[^04TrimbleGeoblockingandEvasion_20]

 ## Regulating the Circumvention of Geoblocking